pyinstaller/pyinstaller/doc/spec-files.rst

 Adding Data Files
 ------------------

+You can add data files to the bundle by using the `--add-data` command option, or by adding them as a list to the spec file.

-To have data files included in the bundle, provide a list that describes the files as the value of the ``datas=`` argument to ``Analysis``.
+With using the spec file, provide a list that describes the files as the value of the ``datas=`` argument to ``Analysis``.
 The list of data files is a list of tuples.
 Each tuple has two values, both of which must be strings: